Travel to Napa Valley

 We want everyone to have a safe Napa Valley experience!

-Evenings can be cool, even in summer, so bring a sweater for outdoor dining.
+Evenings can be very cool, even in the summer, so bring a sweater, jacket, shawl and scarf.
 In the town of Napa, the average temperature in June is 66 degrees, while the average high is 78 degrees and the average low temperature is 51 degrees.
+There is very little humidity as well, making even an 85-degree day not so hot feeling.
+However, it can also get well into the 90's during this time, so we recommend bringing a few options just in case it gets HOT and COLD.
+Hey, it's weather :)

-We recommend that everyone wear upscale casual and comfortable clothing during the day.
-Men: nice jeans or slacks, a button down or polo shirt and a sweater or light jacket depending on the temperature.
-Women: nice skirt, slacks or sun dress with a casual top plus a sweater or light jacket again depending on the temperature.
+During the day, we recommend that everyone wear upscale casual and comfortable attire, affectionately known as 'wine country chic'.
+Women: nice skirt, sundress or slacks with a casual top, plus a sweater or jacket, again depending on the temperature.

 Let us know if you have any other questions regarding your travel into and around Napa Valley.
 Email us anytime at: NapaValleyJazzGetaway@gmail.com